 Family members are welcome too

-As well as the main applicant, the following family members are also eligible for residency (there is a fee for each family member).
+As well as the main applicant, the following family members are also eligible for residency (note: there is a fee for each family member).
 Family members that can apply include:

 - Spouse (or common law partner)

 - Dependent minor adopted children